iluwatar/programming-principles/README.md

 Classes and modules that tend to be reused together should be part of the same component.

-This principle can be viewed as a generalization of the interface segregation principle.
+This principle can be viewed as a generalization of the Interface Segregation Principle.

 Why